TJ-Solergibert/MN5-Distributed-PyTorch/README.md

 ## torchrun
 We will use `torchrun` to run distributed applications with PyTorch.
 In short, `torchrun` will be in charge of:
 1. Spawn `--nproc_per_node` processes in each node running the `python_script.py` file
-2. Init the communications between ALL the processes
+2. Do a rendezvous between ALL the processes
 3. Set the `WORLD_SIZE` and `RANK` environment variables in each process
 ```
 LAUNCHER="torchrun \